Behavioral telehealth: In it for the long haul

 - Furthermore, the use of telehealth by behavioral health practitioners persisted; accounting for 40% of visits in November 2021.
 Whereas general healthcare providers usage rapidly dropped after the April 2020 peak, accounting for only 5% of visits in November 2021.

 Based on our findings, it's safe to assume that behavioral telehealth is here to stay.

-What does this mean for payers and employers?
+What does this mean for health plans and employers?

-Employers and payers should review their telehealth policy and programs to expand access during a time of burgeoning need for mental health services.
+Health plans and employers should review their telehealth policy and programs to expand access during a time of burgeoning need for mental health services.
 As employees continue to work from home, many appreciate the convenience of behavioral telehealth.
 Our team found that, “early data suggests that the use of behavioral telehealth resonates with both patients and providers and may be a vital component to continue to include in benefit packages offered by employers to support the well-being of their employees.”

 Offering a competitive benefits package helps attract and retain talent, and helps employees address their health needs.
 According to a Glassdoor survey, 80% of employees prefer additional benefits over a pay increase.2 Shining a bright light on the importance of benefits for employees, and emphasizing the need for solid benefit plans.

 Telehealth reflects a fundamental change in the way healthcare services can be delivered.
 And the data proves that many people prefer virtual options over in-person visits.
 If the delivery of care is shifting, shouldn’t benefits programs shift too?
 Employers and health plans need to consider the following: